-Rule 75: Measures for the Protection of Victims and Witnesses (amended 29 May 2004)
+Rule 75: Measures for the Protection of Victims and Witnesses (amended 14 May 2005)

-- (A) A Judge or a Chamber may, on its own motion, or at the request of either party, or of the victim or witness concerned, or of the Witnesses and Victims Section, order appropriate measures to safeguard the privacy and security of victims and witnesses, provided that the measures are consistent with the rights of the accused. - (B) A Judge or a Chamber may hold an in camera proceeding to determine whether to order: - i.
-Measures to prevent disclosure to the public or the media of the identity or whereabouts of a victim or a witness, or of persons related to or associated with him by such means as: - a.
-Expunging names and identifying information from the Special Court's public records;
+- (A) A Judge or a Chamber may, on its own motion, or at the request of either party, or of the victim or witness concerned, or of the Witnesses and Victims Section, order appropriate measures to safeguard the privacy and security of victims and witnesses, provided that the measures are consistent with the rights of the accused. - (B) A Judge or a Chamber may hold an in camera proceeding to determine whether to order: - (i) Measures to prevent disclosure to the public or the media of the identity or whereabouts of a victim or a witness, or of persons related to or associated with him by such means as: - (a) Expunging names and identifying information from the Special Court's public records; - (b) Non-disclosure to the public of any records identifying the victim or witness: - (c) Giving of testimony through image- or voice- altering devices or closed circuit television, video link or other similar technologies; and - (d) Assignment of a pseudonym; - (ii) Closed sessions, in accordance with Rule 79; - (iii) Appropriate measures to facilitate the testimony of vulnerable victims and witnesses, such as one-way closed circuit television. - (C) A Judge or a Chamber shall control the manner of questioning to avoid any harassment or intimidation. - (D) The Witnesses and Victims Section shall ensure that the witness has been informed before giving evidence that his or her testimony and his or her identity may be disclosed at a later date in another case, pursuant to Rule 75(F). - (E) When making an order under Sub-Rule (A) above, a Judge or Chamber shall wherever appropriate state in the order whether the transcript of those proceedings relating to the evidence of the witness to whom the measures relate shall be made available for use in other proceedings before the Special Court. - (F) Once protective measures have been ordered in respect of a witness or victim in any proceedings before the Special Court (the "first proceedings"), such protective measures: - (i) shall continue to have effect mutatis mutandis in any other proceedings before the Special Court (the "second proceedings") unless and until they are rescinded, varied or augmented in accordance with the procedure set out in this Rule; but; - (ii) shall not prevent the Prosecutor from discharging any disclosure obligation under the Rules in the second proceedings, provided that the Prosecutor notifies the

-- b.
-Non-disclosure to the public of any records identifying the victim or witness; - c.
-Giving of testimony through image- or voice- altering devices or closed circuit television, video link or other similar technologies; and - d.
-Assignment of a pseudonym; - ii.
-Closed sessions, in accordance with Rule 79; - iii.
-Appropriate measures to facilitate the testimony of vulnerable victims and witnesses, such as one-way closed circuit television. - (C) A Judge or a Chamber shall control the manner of questioning to avoid any harassment or intimidation. - (D) The Witnesses and Victims Section shall ensure that the witness has been informed before giving evidence that his or her testimony and his or her identity may be disclosed at a later date in another case, pursuant to Rule 75(F). - (E) When making an order under Sub-Rule (A) above, a Judge or Chamber shall wherever appropriate state in the order whether the transcript of those proceedings relating to the evidence of the witness to whom the measures relate shall be made available for use in other proceedings before the Special Court. - (F) Once protective measures have been ordered in respect of a witness or victim in any proceedings before the Special Court (the "first proceedings"), such protective measures: - i. shall continue to have effect mutatis mutandis in any other proceedings before the Special Court (the "second proceedings") unless and until they are rescinded, varied or augmented in accordance with the procedure set out in this Rule; but; - ii. shall not prevent the Prosecutor from discharging any disclosure obligation under the Rules in the second proceedings, provided that the Prosecutor notifies the Defence to whom the disclosure is being made of the nature of the protective measures ordered in the first proceedings. - (G) A party to the second proceedings seeking to rescind, vary or augment protective measures ordered in the first proceedings must apply: - i. to any Chamber, however constituted, remaining seized of the first proceedings; or - ii. if no Chamber remains seized of the first proceedings, to the Chamber seized of the second proceedings. - (H) Before determining an application under Sub-Rule (G) (ii) above, the Chamber seized of the second proceedings shall obtain all relevant information from the first proceedings, and shall consult with any Judge who ordered the protective measures in the first proceedings, if that Judge remains a Judge of the Special Court.
+Defence to whom the disclosure is being made of the nature of the protective measures ordered in the first proceedings.